Name: Joseph Pettet

 sorting that out.

 confident than ever that he was Thomas's son.
-More about that later.
+Although a lot of blanks in

 Thomas B Pettet

-Thomas lived in the midst of this family.
-He undoubtedly used his middle
+Thomas B Pettet lived in the midst of this family.
+He undoubtedly used

-initial (consistently) to distinguish himself from the other Thomases.
-He
+his middle initial (consistently) to distinguish himself from the other

-is known to have been born in Pennsylvania in 1795 and died in 1873.
-He's
+Thomases.
+He was born in Pennsylvania in 1795 and died in Morgan County,

-the only documented person for the area who could have been Plummer's
+Ohio in 1873.
+And he's the only documented person for the area who could

-But Thomas B Pettet's progeny beyond his three grandsons has never be
+But Thomas B Pettet's progeny beyond his four grandsons has never be

 found.
-There may be no living DNA among his descendants who could tell that
+There may be no living Y-DNA among his descendants who could tell

 All original portions ©